Minor in Finance

 FIN 3130 Securities Analysis (3 cr.)

-Securities Analysis: Builds on the foundation of investment management developed in FIN 3120 by focusing on the management of funds of institutional investors, including insurance companies, pension funds, and foundations.
-Prerequisite: FIN 3120 or FIN 3125.
+Securities Analysis builds on the foundation of investment management developed in FIN 3120 by focusing on efficient diversification, portfolio management, fundamental and technical analysis, equity valuation, and portfolio performance evaluation.
+Prerequisite: FIN 3120

 Studies the operation in commercial banks, savings and loan associations, and saving banks.
 Topics include loans, mortgages, bonds, investments, trusts, marketing, and auditing.
 Discusses the impact of federal and state regulations on financial institutions.
 Prerequisite: FIN 3010 or FINC 3010